29th March 2019

 PLEASE READ BEFORE VIEWING!

 Allowing your mobile device to enter landscape mode will often make it easier to view and navigate the magazine.
 Zooming and panning around the screen is simply via the normal ‘finger pinching’ motion.
+Please not that it is not possible to ‘swipe’ between pages in the online version of the magazine (hence the previous and next page buttons at the bottom of every page).

 Please download the free Adobe Acrobat reader on your smartphone, tablet or laptop/PC to best view the PDF version of the magazine